rajsudeep/tf-chat-exercise-draft/README.md

 ## Known Bugs and Improvements to Consider

-- The scroll in the messages container does not go to the end to show the most recent message recieved
 - We right now assume the data's particpants has the main user of the session as the first item in the array.
 However, we would want to also control the state of the current user's session and use that to determine if it is appropriate to show their name in the header / in MessagingContainer but for the sake of simplicity of this exercise we have hardcoded it said state.
 - We could have a better no chat items in list state
 - Needs loading states